 - 2. Pre-occupancy.
 The lesser of the minimum rate of outdoor air required by Section 121(b)2 or three complete air changes shall be supplied to the entire building during the one-hour period immediately before the building is normally occupied. - 3.
 Required Demand Control Ventilation.
-HVAC single zone-systems with the following characteristics shall have demand ventilation controls complying with 121(c)4: - A. They have an outdoor air economizer; and - B. They serve a space with a design occupant density, or a maximum occupant load factor for egress purposes in the CBC, greater than or equal to 25 people per 1000 ft (40 square foot per person); and - C. They are either: 14 - i.
+HVAC single zone systems with the following characteristics shall have demand ventilation controls complying with 121(c)4: - A. They have an outdoor air economizer; and - B. They serve a space with a design occupant density, or a maximum occupant load factor for egress purposes in the CBC, greater than or equal to 25 people per 1000 ft (40 square foot per person); and - C. They are either: - i.
 Single zone systems with any controls; or - ii.
 Multiple zone systems with Direct Digital Controls (DDC) to the zone level.

-EXCEPTION 1 to Section 121(c)3B: Classrooms, patient areas of health care facilities, and call centers are not required to have demand control ventilation.
+EXCEPTION 1 to Section 121(c)3B: -Classrooms, patient areas of health care facilities, and call centers, office spaces served by multiple zone systems that are continuously occupied during normal business hours with occupant density greater than 25 people per 1000 ft per 121(b)2B, healthcare facilities and medical buildings, and public areas of social services buildings are not required to have demand control ventilation.

-EXCEPTION 2 to Section 121(c)3B: Where space exhaust is greater than the design ventilation rate specified in 121(b)2B minus 0.2 cfm per ft of conditioned area.
+EXCEPTION 2 to Section 121(c)3B: Where space exhaust is greater than the design ventilation rate specified in 121(b)2B minus 0.2 cfm per $\text{ft}^2$ of conditioned area.

-EXCEPTION 3 to Section 121(c)3B: Spaces that have processes or operations that generate dusts, fumes, mists, vapors, or gases and are not provided with local exhaust ventilation (such as indoor operation of internal combustion engines or areas designated for unvented food service preparation).
+EXCEPTION 3 to Section 121(c)3B: Spaces that have processes or operations that generate dusts, fumes, mists, vapors, or gases and are not provided with local exhaust ventilation, (such as indoor operation of internal combustion engines or areas designated for unvented food service preparation, or beauty salons shall not install demand control ventilation).